argentlabs/argent-contracts-starknet/docs/sessions.md

 # Sessions

 Sessions allow dapps to submit transactions on behalf of the user without requiring any user interaction, as long as the transaction to execute follows some restrictions defined when the session is created.
-This will allow for a better UX in areas such a gaming
+This will allow for a better UX in areas such as gaming

 This feature is only available to argent accounts where there's a guardian